johnzastrow/johnzastrow.github.io/_posts/2023-02-04-linear-references-in-postgis.md

 comments: true
 ---

+{: .box-success}
+This post started out my exploration of building linear events for trail maintenance in PostGIS.
+And then I fed it AI (claude 3.5 Sonnet through VS Code)... which then proceeded to write about 80% of what you are about to read.
+Now I need to read and test everything it wrote to make sure this isn't some fat hallucination.

 In this comprehensive guide, we'll implement a complete trail maintenance management system using PostGIS linear referencing.
 This solution goes beyond basic spatial data management to create a full-featured system that includes:

 **Core Functionality:**